Use SAMD XOSC / PLL / GCLK to allow lower reference frequencies

 XA input of Si5351C is now connected to Cortex' PA10, which also can be GCLK_IO4.
 They are connected via a series resistor and a voltage divider of 47k/30k , as the XA input has V_max = 1,3V.
 Those two resistors are already in the BOM, and they give 1,286V at 3V3 input.
 The series resistor ahead of 47k might get little bigger than 0R.

-#8 Updated by mschramm about 1 year ago
+#8 Updated by mschramm over 1 year ago

 PA14 is XIN, and is already routed to the GPIO expansion header (see #3858).
 As discussed with laforge, we simply don't have more PCB space for adding a RF-grade connector. maximum frequency on that pad is 32 MHz, so I think this is acceptable.